To let posts outside homes

 What are MEES?

 Legislation introduced in 2015 established Minimum Energy Efficiency Standards Opens in a new window (MEES) for residential and commercial properties.
-Phased in over several years, MEES, requires properties in scope must have a minimum EPC rating of E in order to be let, unless they have a valid exemption.
+Phased in over several years, MEES, requires properties in scope to have a minimum EPC rating of E in order to be let, unless they have a valid exemption.

-Properties with an EPC rating of F or G cannot be let unless work is carried out to improve their energy efficiency.
+Properties with an EPC rating of F or G cannot be let unless work is carried out first to improve their energy efficiency.
 Some exemptions to the EPC and MEES requirements do apply; listed or officially protected buildings for example, do not require an EPC if the owner can demonstrate meeting the requirements would alter it unacceptably.
 Listed property owners are still subject to MEES regulations, however, and must show how they have tried to comply with the listing limitations when seeking an exemption.

 What are the current MEES requirements?